How to Grow Shasta Daisy Flowers

 About Growing Shasta Daisy Plants in Your Home Flower Garden

-Shasta Daisy plants just might be the most popular of all daisies.
+Shasta Daisy flowers just might be the most popular of all daisies.
 It has my vote.
-This perennial is easy to grow.
+This hardy perennial is easy to grow and needs little care.
 And, they put on an extended show when in bloom.
-The cheerful, pure white petals and bright yellow centers, are perfect in almost any garden setting.
+The cheerful, pure white petals, and bright yellow centers, are perfect in almost any garden setting.
+This guide on “How to Grow Perennial Shasta Daisy Plants” will help you grow these beautiful and cheery flowers year after year with little effort.

-Place this daisy in the flower garden, in a mixed border, or in a container on your patio or deck.
-Shasta Daisies look equally good as a stand-alone plant.
+Place this daisy in the flower garden, in a mixed border, or grow them in a container on your patio or deck.
+While Shasta Daisies look great when grown en masse, they are a good-looking stand-alone plant, too.

 Shasta Daisies make great cut flowers, brightening up any room they are placed in.
 They are also popular in floral bouquets.